-KlangHaus is a site-specific show created for each building it is performed in — responding to the acoustic, the light, the materials and resonances of the space: real, metaphorical and imagined.
+KlangHaus is a site-specific show re-created for each building it is performed in, responding to the acoustic, the light, the materials and resonances of the space: real, metaphorical and imagined.
 It is a cross between an art exhibition, an architectural installation and a live gig.
-This immersive experience brings spectacularly ordinary spaces alive through sound design, projected film and glimpsed vignettes.
-Together art-noise collective The Neutrinos and artist Sal Pittman challenge conventions of the live gig with a 360-degree multi-sensory encounter.
+This immersive experience brings ordinary spaces alive through sound design, projected film and glimpsed vignettes.
+Together, art-noise collective The Neutrinos and artist Sal Pittman challenge the conventions of the live gig with a 360-degree multi-sensory encounter.